A New Frontier for Conservation: US$520k Canal Project to Shield Techo Sen Russey Trep National Park

 At the groundbreaking ceremony, Dr. Sok Touch, representing the Royal Academy of Cambodia, articulated the government’s vision behind the canal’s construction.
 The initiative is primarily designed to delineate a clear boundary for the park, thereby enhancing the mobility of patrol guards, facilitating effective resource management, and ensuring the provision of water for the park’s diverse wildlife and avian populations.
 Beyond its practical benefits, the canal is envisioned to enhance the park’s aesthetic appeal and visitor experience, offering a serene and refreshing natural landscape.

-However, with the project’s estimated cost set at approximately $520,000, the Royal Academy of Cambodia has issued a call to action for Cambodian citizens and philanthropists alike to contribute towards the timely realization of this critical environmental protection measure.
+However, with the project’s estimated cost set at approximately US$520,000, the Royal Academy of Cambodia has issued a call to action for Cambodian citizens and philanthropists alike to contribute towards the timely realisation of this critical environmental protection measure.

 - Video Advertisement -